96th Infantry Division (United States): World War II combat chronicle

 Before Organized Reserve infantry divisions were ordered into active military service, they were reorganized on paper as "triangular" divisions under the 1940 tables of organization.
 The two infantry brigade headquarters were converted to provide personnel for other units, and the 380th Infantry Regiment was disbanded.
 The 192nd Infantry Brigade headquarters company was converted into the division's 96th Reconnaissance Troop, while the 191st Infantry Brigade headquarters formed the core of the division's headquarters company.
 The field artillery brigade headquarters and headquarters battery became the headquarters and headquarters battery of the division artillery.
 Its three field artillery regiments were reorganized into four battalions; one battalion was taken from each of the two 75 mm gun regiments to form two 105 mm howitzer battalions, the brigade's ammunition train was reorganized as the third 105 mm howitzer battalion, and the 155 mm howitzer battalion was formed from the 155 mm howitzer regiment.
 The engineer, medical, and quartermaster regiments were reorganized into battalions.
 In 1942, divisional quartermaster battalions were split into ordnance light maintenance companies and quartermaster companies, and the division's headquarters and military police company, which had previously been a combined unit, was split.

-After initial training at Camp White in southern Oregon, the 96th Infantry Division participation in the Oregon Maneuver combat exercise in the fall of 1943.
+After initial training at Camp Adnes near Corvallis starting in late 1942 where they completed basic training, the 96th Infantry Division went to Ft.
+Lewis in Washington, before their first combat exercise training in Central Oregon.
+After that first month in the central Oregon plateau, they settled in the winter of 1943 at Camp White in southern Oregon.
+The 96th Infantry Division then participated in a second Oregon Maneuver combat exercise in the fall of 1943.
 Major General James L. Bradley commanded the 96th Infantry Division throughout its entire life in World War II.
 His assistant division commander, Brigadier General (later Major General) Claudius M. Easley, who would later be killed in action on Okinawa on 19 June 1945, personally supervised and emphasized the 96th Division's marksmanship training, leading to the 96th's nickname of "Deadeye Division".

 Riflemen of the 2nd Bn., 381st Regiment of the 96th Division peer cautiously ahead as they advance across the summit of Yaeju-Dake escarpment (Big Apple Ridge) on Okinawa.
 14 June 1945.